pymedphys/pymedphys/docs/developer/file-structure.rst

 such as ``d4a.py``, but no file within ``dicom`` is allowed to import from any file in ``gamma``.

-Note that, in practice, *"depend on"* really means *"import code from"* using Python's ``import`` statement.
-Thus, we are able to programatically check for any improper file levelling.
+We are able to programatically check for any improper file levelling.
 PyMedPhys' automated test suite includes a Python package called ``layer-linter``, which does just that!

 For a further, in-depth explanation of the philosophy behind levelling dependencies, see the :ref:`john-lakos` section.